Party Roles and Composition in DnD 5e

 Scout

 Scout characters cover stealth, perception, and tracking skills.
-Usually involves a high Wisdom stat and/or Perception skill.
-Survival and Stealth skills help too.
+This usually involves a high Wisdom stat and/or Perception skill.
+Survival and Stealth skills help.

 One class is the undisputed king of this, and that is Ranger.
 Other classes can be built to fill this role, provided they have good scores in Stealth and Perception.
 (Monks and Rogues can make very decent Scouts.)
 Some magical spells, like Arcane Eye or Beast Sense, can also be used to scout.

-Scouting is something that doesn't necessarily happen in every D&D game, but it's as useful as you and your DM make it.
+Scouting doesn’t necessarily happen in every D&D game, but it’s as useful as you and your DM make it.
 If you have scouting skills or want to be a scout, make sure your DM knows this and allows you opportunities to shine.

 Is a Scout Fun?